georgeslabreche/opssat-orbitai/Mochi/README.md

 OPS-SAT photodiode sun elevation angles training data are taken from the spacecraft's WebMUST platform.

 ### Examples
-To compile the MochiMochi examples cd into an example director and use `Make`.
+To compile the MochiMochi examples cd into an example directory and use `Make`.
 E.g.:
 ```
 cd MochiMochi/examples/binary_classifier/scw
 ./clean.sh